Natalia Tena

 Natalia Gastiain Tena (born 1 November 1984) is a British actress and musician.
-She is known for playing Nymphadora Tonks in the Harry Potter film series (2007-2011), and the wildling Osha in the HBO series Game of Thrones (2011-2013; 2016).
+She is best known for playing Nymphadora Tonks in the Harry Potter film series (2007–2011), and the wildling Osha in the HBO series Game of Thrones (2011–2013; 2016).

 Tena is the lead singer and accordionist of Molotov Jukebox.
 The band released their debut album Carnival Flower (2014), in Spring 2014, featuring their single "Neon Lights".
 Their second studio album, Tropical Gypsy (2016), was released on 15 April 2016 and was preceded by its lead single, "Pineapple Girl".
 It was promoted on the band's Tropical Gypsy Tour in April and May 2016.

 Early life

-Natalia Gastiain Tena was born in London, the daughter of Spanish parents, María Tena, a secretary, and Jesús Andrew Gastiain, a carpenter.
+Natalia Gastiain Tena was born in Camden, London, the daughter of Spanish parents, María Tena, a secretary, and Jesús Andrew Gastiain, a carpenter.
 Her family is of Extremaduran and Basque origin, and she was raised in the United Kingdom.
 Tena is fluent in English and Spanish.
-She studied at the boarding school Bedales.
+She attended Bedales School in Hampshire.

 Tena was taught the piano by her mother at five years old, influenced by Chuck Berry's music.
 Afterwards, at 18, Tena moved back to London and busked on the London Underground.
 While working with a theatre group called KneeHigh, where they were allowed to pick an instrument to play, Tena decided to learn the accordion.